sdiehl/wiwinwlh/tutorial.md

 **A Staging Area / Request for Comments**

-A common philosophy is that Hackage is a place to upload experimental libraries up as a means of getting community feedback and making the code publicly available.
-The library author(s) often rationalize putting these kind of libraries up undocumented, often not indicating what the library even does, by simply stating that they intend to tear it all down and rewrite it later.
-This unfortunately means a lot of Hackage namespace has become polluted with dead-end bit-rotting code.
-Sometimes packages are also uploaded purely for internal use or to accompany a paper, or just to integrate with the cabal build system.
-These are often left undocumented as well.
+In contrast to the previous method of packaging, a common philosophy in the Haskell community is that Hackage is a place to upload experimental libraries as a means of getting community feedback and making the code publicly available.
+Library author(s) often rationalize putting these kind of libraries up undocumented, often without indication of what the library actually does, by simply stating that they intend to tear the code down and rewrite it later.
+This approach unfortunately means a lot of Hackage namespace has become polluted with dead-end, bit-rotting code.
+Sometimes packages are also uploaded purely for internal use within an organisation or to accompany a paper, or just to integrate with the ``cabal`` build system.
+These packages are often left undocumented as well.

 Many other language ecosystems (Python, Javascript, Ruby) favor the former philosophy, and coming to Haskell can be kind of unnerving to see *thousands of